-Otium Planning were appointed by Council to prepare a concept and business case for the project after a competitive request for quotations process in 2016.
-Otium have worked with 120 local government authorities around Australia, as well as larger projects such as the National Swimming Centre for the Beijing 2008 Olympic Games and the Melbourne Sports and Aquatic Centre.
+Otium Planning was appointed by Council to prepare a concept and business case for the project after a competitive request for quotations process in 2016.
+Otium has worked with 120 local government authorities around Australia, as well as larger projects such as the National Swimming Centre for the Beijing 2008 Olympic Games and the Melbourne Sports and Aquatic Centre.

-Otium has prepared strategies and feasibility studies for aquatic facilities in many regional locations, including in Albury, Bass Coast, Bega Valley, Clarence Valley, Gladstone, Gympie, Surf Coast, to name a few.
+Otium has prepared strategies and feasibility studies for aquatic facilities in many regional locations, including in Albury, Bass Coast, Bega Valley, Clarence Valley, Gladstone, Gympie and Surf Coast, to name a few.
 Otium brought in specialist consultants to assist with the arts and cultural planning, Outside the Square Creative.

 How is Council involving the community in this project?

 Council has consulted with the community over many years on a range of projects related to aquatic, arts and cultural facilities.
 Soon after purchasing the bowling club site in 2016 we asked the community for ideas about its future uses.
 Later in 2016, Council established the Batemans Bay Mackay Park Precinct Sunset Committee so that community representatives could be involved in helping us plan the project and oversee the community engagement.